 include packages (or specific versions thereof) that we require later (for example

 It is worth spending time carefully choosing an appropriate base image as doing do can reduce the amount of work involved in writing a Dockerfile dramatically.
 For example a collection of images with the R programming language included in them can be found here.
 If a project makes use of R it is convenient to use one of these as a base image rather than spend time writing commands in your Dockerfile to install R.

 The biggest block of lines comes next, it's a series of

-RUN statements, which run shell command when building the
+RUN statements, which run shell commands when building the

 image.
 In this block they are used to install the software necessary to run the project.
-Run commands can also be
+The first

 RUN command_to_do_thing_1 \ && command_to_do_thing_2 \ && command_to_do_thing_3 \ && command_to_do_thing_4